 #2 Crater

-Craters are special kinds of cracks that occur after the welding process before the completion of weld joints.
+Craters are crater-like cracks that usually follow the arc ending near the end of a weld bead, usually occurring after the welding process but before the weld joint is entirely formed.
 It often occurs due to improper filling of the crater before breaking the arc.
 This leads to faster cooling of the outer edges than the crater.
 Insufficient volume of the weld may prevent it from overcoming metal shrinkage.
-As a result, there is the formation of a crater crack welding defect.
+As a result, a crater crack defect in the welding process is formed.

 Causes of Crater